damianwojtkowski/postownia/README.md

   * Sign in,
   * Write and read posts,
   * Edit own posts.
-  * Be an admin, who can delete all posts,<br />
-  * Be a typical user with no additional permissions.<br />
 Next functionalities will add soon.

 Visit my blog, where I describe Postownia's development.